Abiodun-code/Abiodun-code/README.md

 - 👋 Hi, I’m @Abiodun-code
-- 👀 I’m interested in Software Development front-end and back-end
+- 👀 I’m interested in Software Development front-end and Mobile developer
-- 🌱 I’m currently working with Mern{MongoDB, Express, React and Node}
+- 🌱 I’m currently working with React
 - 🌱 Looking forward to learn Flutter
 - 💞️ I’m looking to collaborate on Work
 - 📫 How to reach me gmail: olaabiodun157@gmail.com